allegroai/clearml-docs/docs/webapp/webapp_profile.md

 This feature is available under the ClearML Enterprise plan
 :::

-Use the configuration vault to store global ClearML configuration entries that extend the ClearML [configuration file](../configs/clearml_conf.md) of any ClearML Agents or the ClearML SDK running with your credentials.
+Use the configuration vault to store global ClearML configuration entries that can extend the ClearML [configuration file](../configs/clearml_conf.md) of any ClearML Agents or the ClearML SDK running with your credentials.
 Productivity tip: Keep the vault disabled while you edit your configuration, and enable it when the configuration is ready.

-New entries will extend the configuration in the ClearML [configuration file](../configs/clearml_conf.md), an existing file entries will be overridden by the vault values.
+New entries will extend the configuration in the ClearML [configuration file](../configs/clearml_conf.md), and existing file entries will be overridden by the vault values.

 Fill in values using any of ClearML supported configuration formats: HOCON / JSON / YAML.